AAlab1819/ProjectTeam03-A/README.md

 ~0.9sec
 ```

-From the experiment above, using dynamic programming is faster... a little bit...👌 but with greedy approach its more easier to think.
+From the experiment above, using dynamic programming is faster, a little bit...👌; but with greedy approach its more easier to think.

 *Note: The time for the code to process also depends on the input time, so we try to quickly input the number repeatedly and count the average number.*